-We have:

-- evaluated the design effectiveness of management controls over journals - analysed the journals listing and determined the criteria for selecting high risk unusual journals - tested unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration - gained an understanding of the accounting estimates and critical judgements applied made by management and considered their reasonableness with regard to corroborative evidence - Evaluated the rationale for any changes in accounting policies, estimates or significant unusual transactions.
+Risks identified in our Audit Plan Commentary Management override of controls - Council only We have: Under ISA (UK) 240 there is a non-rebuttable presumed evaluated the design effectiveness of management controls over journals risk that the risk of management over-ride of controls is present in all entities.
+The Authority faces external scrutiny analysed the journals listing and determined the criteria for selecting high risk unusual journals of its spending and this could potentially place management under undue pressure in terms of how they tested unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration eport performance.
+We therefore identified management override of control, • gained an understanding of the accounting estimates and critical judgements applied made by management and considered their reasonableness with regard to corroborative evidence n particular journals, management estimates and • Evaluated the rationale for any changes in accounting policies, estimates or significant unusual transactions. transactions outside the course of business as a significant risk.
+This was one of the most significant assessed risks of material misstatement.
 Work is now complete.
 A risk-assessed selection of 52 journals was selected for testing.
-Our testing has not identified any evidence of inappropriate management override of controls.
+Our testing has not identified an evidence of inappropriate management override of controls.